Workspace: Robotics

 In robotics, the workspace of a robot manipulator is often defined as the set of points that can be reached by its end-effector or, in other words, it is the space in which the robot works and it can be either a 3D space or a 2D surface.

 Mobile or unified workspace

 A mobile or unified workspace allows enterprise IT to have a trusted space on any device where IT can deliver business applications and data.

-Ever since the iPad was released by Apple in 2009, bring your own device (BYOD) has become an increasingly more important problem for IT.
-Until now, IT has purchased, provisioned, and managed all enterprise desktops which run the Microsoft Windows software.
-There are nearly 500 million enterprise desktops in the world.
-However, with the introduction of smartphones and tablets, there are far more devices that are owned by the end-user - 750 million PCs and Macs, 1.5 billion smartphones, and 500 million tablets.
-These also run different operating systems, like iOS, Android, Windows, and macOS.
-How does deliver business applications and data to end-users on these heterogeneous operating systems and form factors?
+Since the release of the iPad by Apple in 2009, bring your own device (BYOD) has become more common in the workplace.
+Previously, all computing devices used for work purposes were provisioned and managed by the IT department and not the employee.
+As the number of personal devices, and their usage in the workspace, increased it has changed the systems of work and created new challenges in how to deliver a consistent experience to all users.

 Federica Troni and Mark Margevicius introduced the concept of Workspace Aggregator to solve the problem of BYOD.
 According to Gartner, a workspace aggregator unifies five capabilities: